This post may contain affiliate links. Please read our disclosure policy.

 More Delicious Ginger DIYs & Recipes

-And if you like ginger as much as I do, why not check these 40+ ways to use ginger – maybe you will find another recipe that you like!
+And if you like ginger as much as I do, why not check how to use ginger in 40+ ways – maybe you will find another recipe that you like!

 If you try this crystallized ginger recipe, I’d love to hear your thoughts/questions below.
 Also, I’d appreciate a recipe card rating below, and feel free to tag me in your recipe recreations on Instagram @Alphafoodie!